pvlib/pvlib-python/docs/sphinx/source/modelchain.rst

 * :py:meth:`~pvlib.modelchain.ModelChain.with_pvwatts`
 * :py:meth:`~pvlib.modelchain.ModelChain.with_sapm`

-Each "with" method returns a ModelChain using a location and system.
-Parameters used to define the system need to be consistent with the models specified by the "with" method.
-Using location and system defined above:
+Each "with" method returns a ModelChain using a Location and PVSystem.
+Parameters used to define the PVSystem need to be consistent with the models specified by the "with" method.
+Using location and sapm_system defined above:

 .. ipython:: python